 However, the UK has had more than one capital.
 In fact, while London is the UK’s de facto capital, its status as capital has never been confirmed officially.
 More on that later.
 First, let’s have a quick look at some of the UK’s former capitals.

 Around the year 50 AD, the Romans used Colchester as their centre of power.
-London, though, was founded by the Romans, who named it Londonium.
+London, though, was founded by the Romans, who named it Londinium.
 Eventually, this settlement grew to absorb other cities, becoming the UK’s largest city by quite a margin.
-It should be said that Londonium was all but abandoned when the Romans withdrew their troops during the 5th century.
+It should be said that Londinium was all but abandoned when the Romans withdrew their troops during the 5th century.

 Tamworth and Winchester

 When the Romans left the British Isles, several kingdoms emerged, and each one changed its capital a number of times.
 During the 7th century, Tamworth – which is a small town by today’s standards – was promoted as the Capital of Mercia by King Offa.
 In fact, Offa proclaimed Tamworth as the capital of England, but at that time, the UK was made up of several kingdoms and was not a sovereign state.

 Around the same time, King Alfred the Great named Winchester the capital of the Kingdom of Wessex, and things stayed that way for a couple of hundred years or so.

 It was the year 913 AD, and the Vikings had already claimed large swaths of land in England, a period is known as Danelaw.
 For the most part, Danish settlers lived separately from Anglo-Saxons, and the Anglo-Saxons left them alone as part of a peace agreement.
 Nevertheless, when Northampton was recaptured from the Danes, it became the capital of England for around 200 years.